ASSOCIATE OF ARTS IN ENGLISH COMMUNICATION AND MANAGEMENT

 3) SAT/ACT Scores

-4) For international student: Proof of proficiency in the English language.
+4) For international students: Proof of proficiency in the English language.
 Students must produce results of a TOEFL score of at least 500 paper–based (173 Computerized) (60 internet based) or pass the University’s English exam.

 Upon completion of the Associate of Arts in English Communication and Management, students will be able to successfully: